Sport in the heat

 How can I recognize symptoms of overexertion?

-The boundaries between healthy exhaustion after sports activities and the onset of overexertion are fluid.
-That's why it's important to pay attention to symptoms of exhaustion.
-This rule applies in principle always, but in the heat especially.
+The boundaries between healthy exhaustion after sporting activities and the onset of overexertion are blurred.
+That's why it's important to look out for symptoms of exhaustion.
+This rule always applies, but especially in the heat.

 - Muscle cramps